Metal injection molding

 Why work with us

-Fast initial communication
+Fast initial review

 Drawing-first approach

-We evaluate real parts, not vague descriptions.
+We evaluate real parts against real tooling, not vague descriptions.

 Have a part drawing to review?